Ethredah/ReactTest/README.md

 # REACT APPLICATION

-## Using API Endpoints, this application demonstrates fetching data using axios and managing components with state.
+## Using API Endpoints, this application demonstrates fetching data using axios, managing components with state and authentication.

 *The app uses sample user data from https://reqres.in for demonstration*